Juanjdurillo/intro_unix/processes/README.md

 ![Files and Processes after a `fork()`](./file_processes_after_fork.png)

-As seen, parent and child processes share the same entry on the open files table.
-This means, they both share the same offset on the file.
+As seen, parent and child processes share the same entry in the open files table.
+This means they both share the same offset on the file.
 When one of them writes (with `write()`) the offset will get modified then for both.
-The next `write()` operation perform by any of the two processes will be relative to the newly set offset.
+The next `write()` operation performed by any of the two processes will be relative to the newly set offset.
 The following code can be executed to illustrate this effect.
 In this program, a child process is created.
 Right after creation, the child is somehow forced to leave the CPU by using `sleep()`.
 The parent process will most probably be chosen for execution within these 5 seconds, writing the "parent" on the file.
-When the 5 seconds consume, the child will at some point also chosen for execution and will write "child" on the file right after the word parent.
+When the five seconds consume, the child will at some point also chosen for execution and will write "child" on the file right after the word parent.

 ```c
 #include <sys/types.h>